lockss/lockss-rtd-portal/docs/migration/network.rst

 1. .. rubric:: Access control after migration
       :name: Access control after migration

-   |NEWHOSTONLY| When a node in the network finishes a :ref:`New-Host Migration`, you need to adjust your network configuration server [#fn-props-server]_ firewall rule and Web server access control accordingly:
+   |NEWHOSTONLY| When a node in the network finishes a :ref:`New-Host Migration`, you need to adjust your network configuration server [#fn-props-server]_ firewall rules and Web server access control accordingly:

-   *  If the LOCKSS 2.x host adopts the IP address previously associated with the corresponding LOCKSS 1.x host, which is recommended, you can remove the new IP address of the LOCKSS 2.x host which had been added in :numref:`Before Each Migration` (:ref:`Before Each Migration`).
+   *  If the LOCKSS 2.x host adopts the IP address previously associated with the corresponding LOCKSS 1.x host, which is recommended, you can remove the new IP address of the LOCKSS 2.x host which had been added in :ref:`Access control before migration` in :numref:`Before Each Migration` (:ref:`Before Each Migration`).

    *  If adopting the IP address previously associated with the corresponding LOCKSS 1.x host is not possible, instead you will need to remove the old IP address of the LOCKSS 1.x host which had been present prior to the migration.